TinyCircuits/TinyCircuits-Tiny_Peripherals-LED_0402-ASL1001/README.md

-# TinyCircuits TinyShield Proto3 Board
+# TinyCircuits Tiny Peripheral 0402 LED
-# ASL2101 Rev1
+# ASL1001 Rev1

 These are the design files for the TinyCircuits ASL2101 Rev 1 PCB.
 This is a Tiny peripheral board that has an 0402 LED and resistor, along with pads to solder too.